Cover photo by Gerhard Diedericks.

 Status and Conservation

 Trithemis stictica is a common and widespread species.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
-It is reasonably tolerant of habitat degradation and is commonly found at suitable man-made water bodies.
+The Jaunty Dropwing is reasonably tolerant of habitat degradation and is commonly found at suitable man-made water bodies.

 Distribution

-This species has a wide distribution throughout most of sub-Saharan Africa and is also found on Madagascar.
+The Jaunty Dropwing has a wide distribution throughout most of sub-Saharan Africa and is also found on Madagascar.
+It is widespread in South Africa but avoids the arid and semi-arid central and western parts of the country.

 Below is a map showing the distribution of records for Jaunty Dropwing in the OdonataMAP database as at February 2020.